Youth Action for Birds Resources

 Lesson 3: Introducing Birds!

-Big idea: Birds are a group of animals that have two wings, a beak, two legs, and lay hard-shelled eggs.
-Birds are the only living animal with feathers.
+Big idea: Birds are a group of animals with two wings, a beak, and two legs that lay hard-shelled eggs.
+Birds are the only living animals with feathers.

 Lesson 4: Introduction to Bird ID